NLnetLabs/ziggy/README.md

  - `routinator-cache` -- path to the Routinator repository cache
  - `routinator-tals` -- path to the Routinator TAL cache
  - `vrp-out-format` -- output format to ask Routinator for
- - `vrp-out-name` -- output filename for VRP data, {} is replace by the date in ISO notation (e.g. 2018-01-01)
+ - `vrp-out-name` -- output filename for VRP data, {} is replaced by the date in ISO notation (e.g. 2018-01-01)
+ - `routinator-log-name` -- filename for the log, {} is replaced by the date in ISO notation
  - `ignore-tals` -- a list of repositories for which Ziggy should not generate a TAL, even if a TA certificate is available

 A sample file called `sample-ziggy.conf` is included in the repository.